Here’s how to edit a FULL wedding gallery in under a week! Yes, it’s possible!

 On Monday, I go in and edit all the images I picked for the blog with my Bright & Clean Presets.
 Once they are edited, I export them and prep them for the blog using Blog Stomp.
 Later that day, I write the blog post and have it all ready to go live on Tuesday morning.

-— This process takes about an hour and a half.
+— This process takes about 1.5 hours.

 Step 4: Sync the rest of the images with the blog photos